Here are some of the finer details about having recorder lessons with me.

 Some students like to take music exams.
 For some it helps them to focus and gives a goal to work towards; others may find they require grades in order to pursue future studies.
 They are a great way to learn about performance preparation, and the feedback from the examiners is very helpful.
 But exams aren’t compulsory, and they don’t suit everybody.

 I am happy to prepare pupils for the ABRSM, LCM or Trinity syllabuses.
 I will also discuss with you which exam board is more likely to suit you.

-I am available for recorder lessons Wednesday and Friday 10am – 7pm, and Saturday mornings 9.30am – 1pm.
+I currently have best availability for recorder lessons on Thursday and Friday afternoons, and Saturday mornings 9.30am – 1pm.
 There may be other times available on other days – email me to check if you would like a time on a different day.

 Yes, you need to do some!
 As part of your lessons you’ll learn how to practice, so that you are able to make progress quickly and enjoyably.
 I strongly recommend that you bring to your lessons a notebook so that I can write down what we worked on, and your goals for the coming week.
 I don’t specify how much you should practise, but I would recommend regularity over quantity.
 It’s really tempting to forget about your practice until just before your lesson and then do a really long session, but it isn’t an effective way to go about things.
 A little most days is going to be more beneficial in the long run.